 Gareth Brown Tells Us How Small Things Can Make a Huge Difference

-This month’s inspirational story is a guest blog from Gareth Brown, Development Manager at AAT GB Ltd.
+This Story of the Month has been written by Gareth Brown, Development Manager at AAT GB Ltd.

 In October 2017, we received a video clip from an OT from Northern Ireland.
 She was making an enquiry about buying a Chillibean.
 This is one of our Stabilo vacuum posture cushions.
 Nothing unusual in that, it is a very popular and versatile piece of equipment after all.
 However, that’s where normal ended and an adventure began!